Magnum Mania!

 2 The opening scene features Magnum going through most of his "stuff" that we've come to know over the years - the rubber chicken, the gorilla mask, the bug mask, handheld computer games, his Navy football helmet, his A.A.P.I. award, his "Cat Lover of the Year Award", even the Raiders hat and whip from "Legend of the Lost Art" (8.10).

-5 Higgins flips the Audi (sabotaged brakes) and suffers a broken leg and a banged up head.
+7 Higgins flips the Audi (sabotaged brakes) and suffers a broken leg and a banged up head.
+The scenes of Higgins driving the out-of-control Audi are almost shot-for-shot the same ones as seen in Season Seven's "Limbo" (7.22) when Michelle is driving.
+(Noted by N1095A)

-7 Suzi Merrill's hotel, the "Paoakalani Hotel", is fictional.
-There is, however, a Paoakalani Avenue in Waikiki.
+11 Suzi Merrill's hotel, the "Paoakalani Hotel", is fictional.
+However, there is a Paoakalani Avenue in Waikiki.

 Quotes